psrikanthm/WhatChat/README.md

 by clicking on a person's profile in conversation window and -> Export Chat, lets name it "_chat.txt".

-Though only parser to extract texts from Whatsapp conversations is implemented currently.
+Though only parser to extract texts from WhatsApp conversations is implemented currently.
 The techniques used here can be extended to any kind of mesaging platforms which allow users to download their conversations